-The following table sets forth the estimated fair values of the Company's mortgage and loans payable and senior notes as of December 31 (in thousands):
+The following table sets forth the estimated fair values of the Company's mortgage and loans payable and senior notes, including current maturities, as of December 31 (in thousands):

-2019 2018
+2020 2019

-Mortgage and loans payable \$ 1,378,429 \$ 1,389,632
+Mortgage and loans payable \$ 1,379,129 \$ 1,378,429

-Senior notes 9,339,497 8,422,211
+Senior notes 9,705,486 9,339,497

-The fair values of the mortgage and loans payable and 5.000% Infomart Senior Notes, which were not publicly traded, were estimated by considering the Company's credit rating, current rates available to the Company for debt of the same remaining maturities and terms of the debt (level 2).
-The fair value of the senior notes, which were traded in the public debt market, was based on quoted market prices (level 1).
+The fair values of the mortgage and loans payable and 5.000% Infomart Senior Notes, which are not publicly traded, were estimated by considering the Company's credit rating, current rates available to the Company for debt of the same remaining maturities and terms of the debt (Level 2).
+The fair value of the senior notes, which are traded in the public debt market, was based on quoted market prices (Level 1).